apache/pulsar/site2/docs/security-basic-auth.md

 2. Set an environment variable named `PULSAR_EXTRA_OPTS` and the value is `-Dpulsar.auth.basic.conf=/path/to/.htpasswd`.
 Pulsar reads this environment variable to implement HTTP basic authentication.

-## Configure basic authentication through CLI tools
+## Configure basic authentication in CLI tools

 [Command-line tools](/docs/next/reference-cli-tools), such as [Pulsar-admin](/tools/pulsar-admin/), [Pulsar-perf](/tools/pulsar-perf/) and [Pulsar-client](/tools/pulsar-client/), use the `conf/client.conf` file in your Pulsar installation.
-To use basic authentication through Pulsar CLI tools, you need to add the following parameters to the `conf/client.conf` file.
+To configure basic authentication in Pulsar CLI tools, you need to add the following parameters to the `conf/client.conf` file.

 ```
 authPlugin=org.apache.pulsar.client.impl.auth.AuthenticationBasic